eea/eea.docker.esbootstrap/docs/Details.md

 },
 ```
 ##### __Whitelist & Blacklist__
-If in elasticsearch are indexed terms what we don't want to be displayed, we can use the **values_whitelist** and **values_blacklist** options.
-This can be applied for a field, and in that case it will be applied also in the listing of the results, or inside the facet section, and in this case the listing will contain all values, but the facet only what we want to show.
+If elasticsearch has indexed terms that we don't want to be displayed, we can use the **values_whitelist** and **values_blacklist** options.
+This can be applied for a field, and in that case it will be applied also in the listing of the results, or inside the facet section, and in this case the listing will contain all values, but the facet will show only what we want to show.
 Example:
 ```
 {